FREQUENTLY ASKED QUESTIONS

 A: Our pricing is based on the number of documents in the appendix.
-The document count includes the files as well as attachments within those files, consistent with the court requirement that they be bookmarked and listed in the index in the same manner as primary documents.
+The document count includes the files as well as attachments within those files, as they must be bookmarked and listed in the index in the same manner as primary documents.

 You can contact us for pricing, or you can estimate the amount as follows:

 1. Six dollars per document for the first 100 documents, e.g. an appendix containing 90 documents will cost 90 x $6 = $540.